About Nursing

 Certificate Options

-The nursing certificate program at Green River allows students to earn a valuable nursing credential in just 3-6 months, providing essential skills and training for a successful entry into the healthcare field.
+The nursing certificate programs at Green River allow students to earn a valuable nursing credential in just 3-6 months, providing essential skills and training for a successful entry into the healthcare field.

 Career Outlook